 RhythmNext is a panel including 34 genes associated with arrhythmogenic right ventricular dysplasia (ARVD), Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia (CPVT), long QT syndrome (LQTS), short QT syndrome (SQTS), other arrhythmias/channelopathies, as well as sudden cardiac arrest.

-The Evaluation of Genomic Applications in Practice and Prevention Working Group (EWG) found insufficient evidence to recommend testing for the 9p21 genetic variant or 57 other variants in 28 genes to assess risk for cardiovascular disease (CVD) in the general population, specifically heart disease and stroke.
+(EWG) found insufficient evidence to recommend testing for the 9p21 genetic variant or 57 other variants in 28 genes to assess risk for cardiovascular disease (CVD) in the general population, specifically heart disease and stroke.
 The EWG found that the magnitude of net health benefit from use of any of these tests alone or in combination is negligible.
 The EWG discourages clinical use unless further evidence supports improved clinical outcomes.
 Based on the available evidence, the overall certainty of net health benefit is deemed “Low.”

-The Canadian Cardiovascular Society and Canadian Hearth Rhythm Society published a joint position paper in 2011.24 Genetic testing was recommended for cardiac arrest survivors with LQTS for the purpose of familial screening as well as those with syncope with QTc prolongation as well as asymptomatic patients with QTc prolongation with a high clinical suspicion of LQTS.
+They published a joint position paper in 2011.24 Genetic testing was recommended for cardiac arrest survivors with LQTS for the purpose of familial screening as well as those with syncope with QTc prolongation as well as asymptomatic patients with QTc prolongation with a high clinical suspicion of LQTS.
 For clinically suspect CPVT, testing is recommended for the purpose of familial screening.